Ashleigh Fennell grew up on the family farm in Co. Carlow where sheep and suckler farming were the primary enterprises.

 Transitioning to dairy

-Research and planning key for herd development and effective grazing
+Research and planning are key for herd development and effective grazing

 Ashleigh gets cows out to grass as early in spring as possible and benefits from having them still out well into November due to extremely dry conditions underfoot.
 This year, calved cows were out grazing on the 1st February and November 18th marked the last day at grass for this year.